etwinomujuni/etwinomujuni/README.md

 - 👋 Hi, I’m @etwinomujuni
 - 👀 I’m interested in web and mobile systems and yeah, you guessed it; BLOCKCHAIN
-- 🌱 I’m currently learning Javascript and Rust
+- 🌱 I’m currently learning Kotlin and Rust
 - 💞️ I’m looking to collaborate on anything fun and good for the community
-- 📫 Reach me at tevarist94@gmail.com
+- 📫 Reach me at evarist.tw@gmail.com

 <!---
 etwinomujuni/etwinomujuni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.